CAG9/Parallelized-Enigma-Machine/README.md

 * Understand the Enigma Machine
 * Simulate the Enigma Machine
 * Implement the parallelized decipher something like Turing did in the WW2
+* Try to crack it with parallelized brute force

 <center><h1><strong><a name = "requirements">Requirements</a></strong></h1></center>